DanielFGray/boil/README.md

 ---

 Multiple templates can also be specified.
-For example, `boil newreact js/react js/lint/react` would look for the following files in `~/.config/boiler`:
+For example, `boil -n newreact js/react js/lint/react` would look for the following files in `~/.config/boiler`:

     all
     js/all